Glycoprotein: Structure

 The critical structural element of all glycoproteins is having oligosaccharides bonded covalently to a protein.
 There are 10 common monosaccharides in mammalian glycans including: glucose (Glc), fucose (Fuc), xylose (Xyl), mannose (Man), galactose (Gal), N-acetylglucosamine (GlcNAc), glucuronic acid (GlcA), iduronic acid (IdoA), N-acetylgalactosamine (GalNAc), sialic acid, and 5-N-acetylneuraminic acid (Neu5Ac).
 These glycans link themselves to specific areas of the protein amino acid chain.

 The two most common linkages in glycoproteins are N-linked and O-linked glycoproteins.
 An N-linked glycoprotein has glycan bonds to the nitrogen containing an asparagine amino acid within the protein sequence.
-An O-linked glycoprotein is where the sugar is bonded to an oxygen atom of a serine or threonine amino acid in the protein.
+An O-linked glycoprotein has the sugar is bonded to an oxygen atom of a serine or threonine amino acid in the protein.

 Glycoprotein size and composition can vary largely, with carbohydrate composition ranges from 1% to 70% of the total mass of the glycoprotein.
 Within the cell, they appear in the blood, the extracellular matrix, or on the outer surface of the plasma membrane, and make up a large portion of the proteins secreted by eukaryotic cells.
 They are very broad in their applications and can function as a variety of chemicals from antibodies to hormones.